gildofabregat/RDD---Named-Entity-Recognition---2018-/README.md

     │   │   ├── data.txt (Text file with the corpus)
     │   ├── pkl_reduc (Intermediate directory with the preprocessed information.)
     │   │   ├── *.pk
-    │   └── BIOF1Validation_5tags.py (File which contains the different functions for the evaluation) │   ├── case_wordNER.py (File which contains the routines for creating and training the model) │   ├── preprocess.py (Script for corpus preprocessing) │   ├── utils.py (tool box library)
+    │   └── BIOF1Validation_5tags.py (Different Python functions for the evaluation)
+    │   ├── case_wordNER.py (Python code for creating and training the model) │   ├── preprocess.py (Script for corpus preprocessing)
+    │   ├── utils.py (tool box library)
     ├── trained-model (or build)